One of Ukraine’s earliest IT companies

 First national-scale systems

-Information systems for government agencies
+Information systems for government institutions

 ~2005

-Growth to 1,000 people
+Growth to 1,000 employees

 2009